 During subcision, a small needle is inserted near the scar, and is moved around under the skin to break up the scar tissue and un-tether the scar so that it can be lifted.
 With each treatment, the area is stimulated to produce more collagen and tissue under the scar; thus giving it support and helping to lift it over time.

-With dermal grafting, your California Skin Institute provider will go a step further and will transplant fibroblasts and collagen-rich cells under the scar, to help the body grow additional tissue and provide support faster.*
+With dermal grafting, your California Skin Institute surgeon will go a step further and will transplant fibroblasts and collagen-rich cells under the scar, to help the body grow additional tissue and provide support faster.

-To do this, your provider will remove a small piece of skin from behind the ear, and will divide it into small portions that match the size of the scar.* After subcision has been performed and the depressed acne scar has been separated from the underlying tissue, a small portion of the skin cells removed from behind the ear will be inserted under the skin.
-These cells are typically taken from the dermis, which is rich in collagen and fibroblasts, and will provide long term support for the healing process under the scar.*
+To do this, your board-certified surgeon will remove a small piece of skin from behind the ear, and will divide it into small portions that match the size of the scar.
+After subcision has been performed and the depressed acne scar has been separated from the underlying tissue, a small portion of the skin cells removed from behind the ear will be inserted under the skin.
+These cells are typically taken from the dermis, which is rich in collagen and fibroblasts, and will provide long term support for the healing process under the scar.

 The added benefit of dermal grafting versus standalone subcision is that the immediate improvements are more dramatic due to the added volume from the transplanted skin tissue.